-A year and a half was spent locating, purchasing and bringing back to the plant over 100 core engines.
-The freight alone on this endevor was substantial.
+A year and a half was spent locating, purchasing, and bringing back to the plant over 100 core engines.
+The freight alone on these endeavors was substantial.

-The majoriy of these core engines have been tore down and graded with only the best parts available to become a ThunderV12.
+The majority of these core engines have been torn down and graded with only the best parts available to become a ThunderV12.

 As shown in the photos to the right, ThunderV12, LLC has manufactured adapters for attaching Chevy transmissions.
 This setup also allows the use of modern hi-performance aftermarket Chevy flywheels and permanent magnet gear reduction starters.
 These modern starters are a real benefit to the 702.

-Also shown are the dual custom holley style carbs that have been dyno verified to work with our custom cut Hotrod Cam profiles and higher compression ratio.
-This cam, carb and compression combination change the nature of the engine from a slow revving industrial engine to a free revving hotrod engine providing a peak torque curve between 2,000 and 3,000 rpm and peak horsepower at 4,000 rpm.
+Also shown are the holley style carbs to work with our custom cut Hot-rod Cam profiles and higher compression ratio.
+This cam, carb, and compression combination change the nature of the engine from a slow revving industrial engine to a free-revving hot-rod engine providing a peak torque curve between 2,000 and 3,000 rpm and peak horsepower at 4,000 rpm.